f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 Upon completion of this Task, both BIG-IPs should remain in an **ACTIVE** and **Standalone** state.
 We must establish the Device Trust in the next Task to successfully create our Active/Standby BIG-IP HA pair.

-To take advantage of Connection Mirroring, there are addtional BIG-IP configuration items to configure, specifically as it relates to the Virtual Server.
+.. note:: To take advantage of Connection Mirroring, there are addtional BIG-IP configuration items to configure, specifically as it relates to the Virtual Server.
 We will address this configuration in Lab 3.

 For information on enabling connection mirroring for your Virtual Server, please refer to this link, `Enable connection mirroring for a virtual server <https://support.f5.com/csp/article/K84303332#s2>`_